 Crystallography, crystalline state and crystal growth of minerals.
 Fundamentals of the atomic structure of minerals, with examples of Bravais lattices and introduction to space lattice group theory.
-Physical properties of crystal optics in polarized light, Classification, descriptive mineralogy and occurrence of primary and secondary minerals with special emphasis on economic metallic and non-metallic minerals.
+Physical properties of crystals; cleavage, gliding, secondary twinning, elasticity.
+Elements of crystal optics in polarized light.
+Classification, descriptive mineralogy and occurrence of primary and secondary minerals with special emphasis on economic metallic and non-metallic minerals.
 Introduction to petrology.
 Mode of formation of minerals and ores in the igneous, sedimentary and metamorphic cycles.
 Examples of principal types of economic mineral deposits, their mode of formation, paragenesis, textures and intergrowths.
 Elements of fuel geology, construction and refractory materials.
-Laboratory: Crystallography-Examination of crystals.
+Laboratory: Crystallography-Examination of crystals and crystal models for symmetry.
+Stereographic projection of crystals.
 Optical Mineralogy-Examination of minerals and rocks in transmitted and incident light using the polarizing microscope.
 Determination of refractive indices of crystal fragments by the immersion method.
 Descriptive and Determinative Mineralogy-Macroscopic examination of common minerals with emphasis on economic minerals.
-Study of texture and intergrowths of common mineral parageneses including the principal rock types in which they occur.
+Study of texture and intergrowths of common mineral paragenesses including the principal rock types in which they occur.

-TEXTBOOKS Hurlbut, C. S. ed.
+Hurlbut, C. S. ed.
 Dana's Manual of Mineralogy.
 Wiley.
 Rutley, F. Rutley's Elements of Mineralogy.
 Rev. by H. H. Read, Murby.